 We had so much fun making these that we now have a LOT of dinosaur paintings on display.
-The beauty of this activity is that it’s suitable for most age groups, with younger toddlers being able to join in too.
-It would make a great addition to a preschool dinosaur theme (it’s one of our favorites).
+The beauty of this activity is that it’s suitable for all age groups, with younger toddlers being able to join in too.
+Add it to your preschool dinosaur theme and dinosaur preschool lesson plans.

 And to make things extra easy on you, you can grab a free printable dinosaur template at the end of this post!